-Moterwriter – Author Services provides you with the marketing tools you need to tell the world about your book.
-We have been helping authors promote their books for more than two years now.
+Moterwriter – Author Services provides you with marketing tools such as book reviews, press releases, that an author needs to tell the world about their book.
+We have been helping authors promote their books using our fiction and non-fiction book reviews for more than three years now.

 We invite all authors, publishers, and publicists to take advantage of Moterwriter’s author services.

 Natasha and Alex.
 Lovers since long.
 They gravitate towards each other.
 Their love life is one of a kind.
 Alex loves her, but he doesn’t believe in happily-ever-after fairy tale love stories.
 And he spares no occasion to let her know this.
 However, as fate would have it, their 9 year old relationship is coming to an end.
 But they don’t know this, not yet.
 Alex is neither gorgeous nor successful though he has no qualms about acting otherwise.
 Natasha brings her own quirks to their relationship.
 Quirks capable of ruining any relationship.
 Coupling floodlights the stage and makes the reader enact, direct and witness the play of life all at the same time, leaving a unique feel of fulfillment at curtain fall.